-Land Tax is assessed in December each year, so with the arrival of the 2017 Land Tax Assessment Notices due in January 2017, now is a good time to re-examine the fundamentals of Land Tax and to revisit the important steps you need to take.
+Land Tax is assessed in December each year, with the arrival of the Land Tax Assessment Notices due in January of the following year.
+So the end of each year is a good time to re-examine the fundamentals of Land Tax and to revisit the important steps you need to take.

 Key things you need to know

 - Land owners need to self-assess if they are liable for Land Tax and register if required.